โžก๏ธ "Deliver value daily" โฌ…๏ธ

 But... what about https://agilemanifesto.org/?

 Following this one principle will result in following the 12 principles of the original Agile Manifesto - at least the ones that help deliver value in your case.
-The exception is the apparent lower bound of a "couple of weeks" on how frequently working software can be delivered - we can do better!
+A definite exception is the apparent lower bound of a "couple of weeks" on how frequently working software can be delivered - we can do better!

-But... does this risk reducing quality?
+But... does this reduce quality?

 No!
 This is not about cutting corners, this is choosing the smallest pieces of work you can complete in a day that provide value at the quality level you decide is appropriate.